sneaks/aavi_sandbox/README.md

 ## 🛠 Installation

-Use `sudo cp aavi_sandbox.sh /usr/local/bin/` to install into your file system and run system level commands.
+Use `make install` or `sudo cp aavi_sandbox.sh /usr/local/bin/` to install into your file system and run system level commands.

 ## ⚠️ Root Access & System Paths